abutala/water-tracking/README.md

                        Building TF for 3.6 and we expect cruising.
 Some cleanup - retry for nodecheck, config of "logs" directory.
 * 02-19-2019: [v1.6.3] favicon.
 Better error reporting on purge_foscam_files.
 Opencv install notes. refactor PumpReports.
 * 03-01-2019: [v1.6.4] Better sizing for charts.
 Stablize Garage TF on python3.5.
 Improvements to deletion of foscam logging directory
+* 03-10-2019: [v1.6.5] Improvements to deletion of foscam logging directory

 --

-(Indefinite) Future:
+Pending:
-* ML detector in Foscam frontyard to open garage.
-[We are severely constrained on CPU, so will need to first find a cloud migration for this]
+* Fix broken ML detector in Foscam frontyard to open garage.

 --